Permit to Purchase

 - The applicant must appear in person and apply in the county in which they reside.
 Out of state residents can apply at any sheriff’s office.

-- The applicant must present a completed application, signed and dated on the date presented.
+- The applicant must present a completed application, signed and dated on the date presented to the sheriff's office.

 - Cash, check or money orders are accepted.
 No credit cards or debit cards will be accepted.